wwuoti/blog/src/posts/blog/reaper-wayland.md

 Well, not a whole lot.
 But instead of drawing peculiarities, what about the contents being drawn?
 If you keep rendering the same contents over and over again, it doesn't matter how frequently your function is called.

+#### What about the backingstore?

 So what if the backing store is only updated when the `OnExposeEvent` is called?
+TODO: what is even a backing store

 Well, one of the interesting bits is resizing of Reaper's main window.
 Here the playhead gets drawn to its correct position, once per resize.